Help me make a difference in our community while becoming a better rower!

 Why you should support rowing!

-My name is Robert Fairbank, I am 16, and I am a Sophmore at MVA.
-I grew up in California before moving to Tennessee in the 5th grade and then moving to Kansas in the 9th grade.
-I currently hold a 3.2 GPA with additional classes.
-I joined the rowing team in the Fall of my Freshman year.
+My name is Robert Fairbank, I am 17, and I am a Junior/Senior at MVA and will be going away to Wichita State University in the Fall, and will continue rowing, for WSU.
+I moved to Kansas with my family in the 9th grade.
+I joined the rowing team in the Fall of my Freshman year and haven’t been able to stop since.
 I am dedicated to not only rowing, but to my team.
-On my off time from rowing, I like to volunteer at the Zoo as an animal handler, work at my 2 jobs, spend with friends, and airsofting with my brother and friends.
+On my off time from rowing, I like to volunteer at the Zoo as an animal handler, spend time with friends, and airsofting with my brother and friends.
+Help us help our Community!

 How to Help